fahadijaz/spring_wheat_yield_prediction/README.md

 # Deep Learning for Wheat Yield Prediction
- Using deep learning to predict the yield of Wheat crop using image data
+ Using machine learning to predict the yield of Wheat crop using image data